 The determining factor for this situation is the date on which the cessation of operations has been entered in the trade register, or an earlier date if HISWA Association can demonstrate that the business operations actually terminated earlier.

 The formal intake requirements are taken to mean the actions that the consumer takes to get the dispute heard by the Disputes Committee.
 These include paying the amount of the complaint, sending in a completed and signed questionnaire, and making a deposit payment if applicable.

 ARTICLE 15 - DEVIATIONS FROM THE TERMS AND CONDITIONS

 Additions to or deviations from these General Terms and Conditions are permitted only if they are not to the detriment of the consumer and have been documented in writing or in such a way that it is easy for the consumer to store them in an accessible manner on a durable data carrier.

 ARTICLE 16 - AMENDMENTS

-HISWA Association shall amend these General Terms and Conditions only in consultation with the ANWB and the Consumers’ Association.
+HISWA Association may amend these Terms and Conditions only in consultation with the ANWB and the Consumers’ Association.

 ARTICLE 17 - APPLICABLE LAW

-Dutch law is applicable in all disputes relating to this contract, unless another national law is applicable on grounds of mandatory rules.
+All disputes arising from this contract are governed by Dutch law, unless another national law is applicable on the grounds of mandatory rules.